GroundWork Monitor Enterprise Edition | Version 8.2.3 | Release 04/11/2022

 Support for version 7.2.1 will expire December 31, 2022.

 We have extended support for 7.2.x for another year, to give some of the more complex customers in our installed base more time to transition.
-GroundWork 7.x has will be retired from active support at the end of the coming year.
+GroundWork 7.x will be retired from active support at the end of this year.
 Customers with support contracts for GroundWork Monitor 7.x will continue to receive support from GroundWork Support for this version until December 31, 2022, and for 8.x thereafter.
 It's our goal at GroundWork Open Source to make the transition from GroundWork Monitor Enterprise 7.x to GroundWork Monitor Enterprise 8 as seamless as possible for our Customers and Partners.
 Please contact GroundWork Support and let us help you plan and make this transition.

 Copyright 2004-2022 GroundWork Open Source, Inc. ("GroundWork").
 All rights reserved.
 Use is subject to GroundWork commercial license terms.
 GroundWork Monitor products are released under the terms of the various public and commercial licenses.
 For information on licensing and open source elements please see Licenses used in GroundWork.
 GroundWork, GroundWork Open Source, GroundWork Monitor Professional, GroundWork Monitor Open Source, GroundWork Community Edition, GroundWork Monitor Enterprise, GroundWork Foundation, GroundWork Status Viewer, Monarch, and GroundWork Guava are trademarks of GroundWork Open Source, Inc. Other trademarks, logos and service marks (each, a "Mark") used in GroundWork’s products, including Nagios, which is a registered trademark of Ethan Galstad, are the property of other third parties.
 These Marks may not be used without the prior written consent of GroundWork Open Source or the third party that owns the respective Mark.